Condor Ferries: Condor Vitesse collision with a French fishing boat

 At approximately 0645 UTC on 28 March 2011 the Condor Vitesse was in collision with a Granville fishing boat, the 9.3m Les Marquises, in the vicinity of the Minquiers reef south of Jersey while en route from St Malo in foggy conditions.
 Two of the French fishermen were rescued from the water by the ferry's safety boats.
 The skipper of Les Marquises, 42-year-old Philippe Claude Lesaulnier, was rescued by another fishing boat Joker and transferred to Jersey's lifeboat, but died later the same day in Jersey's hospital.
-An inquest in Jersey revealed that Monsieur Lesaulnier died of crush injuries to the upper abdomen, and drowning.
-He leaves a wife and four children.
+An inquest in Jersey revealed that Lesaulnier died of crush injuries to the upper abdomen, and drowning.
+He was married with four children.

 An investigation began.
 The French investigator, Renauld Gaudeul, procureur de la République de Coutances said that the speed of the ferry would be of key importance to the investigation.
 On 19 October 2011, the BEAmer released its report.
 In summary, "Condor Vitesse sailed from Saint-Malo in thick fog conditions; the fog horn had been inactivated very early and the visual lookout had not been strengthened.
 The speed had progressively reached 37 knots.
 In the wheelhouse almost continuous talks without any link with the watchkeeping, maintained an atmosphere not compatible with the necessary concentration to conduct a HSC in the fog.
 This behavior, as well as the visibility are the causal factors of the accident.
 When Condor Vitesse approached the Minquiers waters, both officers did not detect 2 vessel echoes ahead on starboard, the first was a ship that would be passing at a hundred of meters on starboard, the second was Les Marquises.
 The potter was fishing, with her radar on, without emitting any sound signals.
 A hand saw the HSC at the last moment but too late to alert the skipper.
 The collision cut the fishing vessel in two parts, while on board the HSC there was a leak in the starboard bow compartment.
 The aft part of the potter kept afloat for a time, allowing the two hands to stay on it until they have been rescued by the HSC crew."On 11 September 2013 the court in Coutances found the Vitesse captain Paul Le Romancer and first officer Yves Tournon (both of whom no longer work for Condor) guilty of manslaughter, involuntary injury and failure to respect maritime regulations.
 Tournon was later exonerated by the Caen appeal court, which quashed his conviction.